 - Buffy – Schnauzer: Not a rescue.
 My wife had him before she had me.
 This guy was not friendly!

 - Coco – Doberman (Chelsea’s puppy that we kept) (rescue)

 - Mookie – Bernese Mountain Dog: Rescued when we saw him tied to the front porch of a house in the desert with no food or water.
 Mookie smashed every life expectancy chart ever made, living to 16.
 Life expectancy for Berners is about 8.

 - Oscar – Dachshund: He adopted us.
-Literally walked into our garage one snowy day, curled up and went to sleep and never left.
+He walked into our garage one snowy day, curled up and went to sleep, and never left.

 - Rascal – some kind of terrier thing: Gifted from a litter a friend had

 - Daisy – Staffordshire Terrier: Rescued from the mean streets of Decatur, Georgia

 - Rex – Schipperke: Also rescued from the mean streets of Decatur, Georgia